 5. TRON (TRX) — Stablecoin Rails for Emerging-Market Payments

-TRON prioritizes fast settlement and very low fees, becoming a primary corridor for stablecoin transfers and DeFi activity.
+TRON is associated with fast settlement and low fees, and it has been used as a corridor for stablecoin transfers and parts of the DeFi ecosystem.

 Quick metrics: